donderom/donderom.github.io/content/posts/identify-tables-to-cache-with-spark-sql-analyzer.md

 ---
 title: "Identify tables to cache with Spark SQL Analyzer"
-description: "Using Spark Catalyst to identify tables for caching"
+description: "Using Spark Catalyst optimizer to identify tables for caching"
 date: 2018-02-28T19:56:54+03:00
 draft: false
 ---